- Alternative & Natural Medicine»

 The Last Word

 Food is good and nourishes our body.
-Some things more than others.
-Ginger is one of those things.
-So simple to use and a powerful weapon against the ills of this time of year.
-So go ahead and indulge!
+Some ingredients contain more benefits than others.
+Ginger is one of those.
+So simple to use and a powerful weapon against the ills of this time of year, so go ahead and indulge!
 It will fortify you.